 Increased competition could require us to increase the rates that we pay on deposits or lower the rates that we offer on loans, which could reduce our profitability.
 Our failure to compete effectively in our markets could restrain our growth or cause us to lose market share, which could have a material adverse effect on our business, financial condition, results of operations and prospects.

-Unpredictable economic conditions or a natural disaster in any of our market areas may have a material adverse effect on our financial performance.
+Unpredictable economic conditions, including inflation, recession, pandemic or changes in other economic conditions in the U.S. economy generally or in any of our market areas may have a material adverse effect on our financial performance.